The Local Control and Accountability Plan (LCAP)

 California's Local Control Funding Formula (LCFF) provides greater flexibility to Districts to use funds to improve student outcomes.
 LCFF allocates funding for all students and additional funding for English learners, foster youth, and students identified as socio-economically disadvantaged.

 An important component of LCFF is the development of the Local Control Accountability Plan (LCAP).The LCAP is a planning and accountability tool that highlights the district’s goals, actions and services, and expenditures within a fixed three-year planning cycle.
 In developing the LCAP, Districts must implement activities to address the following state priorities: basic services; implementation of state standards; parent involvement; pupil achievement; pupil engagement; school climate; and ourse Access; and other pupil outcomes.

 Albany Unified School District’s LCAP is aligned with the three goals of the District’s Strategic Plan:

 The District is currently gathering input from parents, teachers, students and community members to inform the development of the LCAP.
-In addition to scheduled meetings with stakeholder groups, input will again be gathered through a four question online survey (completing the survey should take no more than 20 minutes).
-Follow the links to view AUSD’s CA School Dashboard (you can also access school level Dashboard data) and complete the LCAP Online Survey (open until May 20, 2019).
+In addition to scheduled meetings with stakeholder groups, input will again be gathered through a brief online survey.
+The survey will be open and accepting responses until March 31, 2020.

 Thank you for your commitment to the students of Albany Unified School District!